chainapi/chainapi-docs/docs/guides/integrations.md

     <b>User Defined</b> to allow the callers of your Airnode to decide how to store
     the data on chain.

-    Only use the <b>Fixed</b> value source if you need to control the data that is returned.
+    Use the <b>Fixed</b> value source if you need to control the data that is returned.

-The `_type` defines which Solidity data type the value in the response should map to.

-The `_path` defines how the values to be sent back to the blockchain should be selected.

-The `_times` parameter is useful when you’re dealing with numbers.
-Many blockchains don’t support decimal values, so using this parameter multiplies the api value by the value specified.
+    Use the <b>None</b> value source if you need an optional reserved parameter to be excluded entirely.

 ### Multiple Reserved Parameters